jina-ai/langchain-serve/README.md

 1. Use `--env` during app deployment to load env variables from a `.env` file.
 For example, `lc-serve deploy jcloud app --env some.env` will load all env variables from `some.env` file and pass them to the app.
 These env variables will be available in the app as `os.environ['ENV_VAR_NAME']`.

 2. You can also pass env variables while sending requests to the app both in HTTP and WebSocket. `envs` field in the request body is used to pass env variables.
-For example, in HTTP, you can pass env variables as follows:
+For example

     ```json
     {